KarolDuracz/scratchpad/MachineLearning/ML with EurekaLabs/04-05-2025 - EurekaLabs practice - MLP vs manual counting/README.md

 #6 - Total unique 6-grams: 142019 - Counter({'leigh\n': 187, 'ianna\n': 108, 'yanna\n': 74, 'elynn\n': 74, 'alynn\n': 65, 'liana\n': 60, '\nchris': 60, 'bella\n': 56, 'marie\n': 52, ...
 ```

+ Total unique n-grams, means, that there are actually so many unique combinations.
+So for 2-grams there are 623 combinations?
+For 3-gram already 6475?
+So most of it is repeated for a small context, and for larger the context for this database ... what?
+<br /><br />
 Some time ago I checked what the plots look like for gradients for context 2-6 - https://github.com/EurekaLabsAI/mlp/issues/22
 <br /><br />
 And if we run the last block of code from the .ipynb file